Atari Interactive: Infogrames Interactive/Atari Interactive

 Following the purchase, Infogrames renamed Hasbro Interactive, Inc. as Infogrames Interactive, Inc., and rebranded many of its subsidiaries under the Infogrames brand.
-The company ceased work as a full publisher, with these responsibilities transferring over to sibling company infogrames, Inc. in North America, which had a similar pattern of renamings from GT Interactive.
+The company ceased work as a full publisher, with these responsibilities transferring over to sibling company Infogrames, Inc. in North America, which had a similar pattern of renamings from GT Interactive.
 The company at this point only existed as a license and copyright holder for any properties formerly published under Hasbro Interactive, alongside new titles published under the Hasbro licensing deal, as well as continuing to own the Atari name and brands through the Atari Interactive subsidiary.
-In October 2001, Infogrames Interactive, Inc. licensed out the Atari brand to Infogrames' North American and European operations, which would allow them to publish new games under the brand.
+In October 2001, Infogrames Interactive, Inc. licensed out the Atari brand to Infogrames' North American and European operations, which would allow it to publish new games under the brand.

 In May 2003, following the success of this initial run of Atari-branded products, Infogrames Entertainment SA announced that it would rebrand all its subsidiaries under the Atari banner.
 To prepare for this change, the existing Atari Interactive, Inc. subsidiary was merged with Infogrames Interactive, Inc. and gained the Atari Interactive, Inc. name, being a wholly owned subsidiary of Infogrames Entertainment, SA (IESA). while the Infogrames, Inc. subsidiary licensed the Atari name and logo from Atari Interactive and changed its name to Atari, Inc. using it to develop, publish and distribute games for all major video game consoles and personal computers under the Atari brand.
-Infogrames would still maintain ownership of the original Atari properties received through Hasbro, which are kept in their Hasbro Interactive originated placeholder, Atari Interactive, Inc.
+Infogrames would still maintain ownership of the original Atari properties received through Hasbro, which are kept in its Hasbro Interactive originated placeholder, Atari Interactive, Inc.